 - Finally, it is moved into a data warehouse.

-Data mapping and transformation: Adding transformations in a data map using Centerprise data mapping tool.
+Data mapping and transformation: Adding transformations in a data map using the Centerprise data mapping tool.

-A business data mapping software will do this all within seconds and without human intervention.
+A business database mapping software will do this all within seconds and without human intervention.
 Now imagine getting 100s of such files every day.
-Think about how much time your organization will save when a simple, graphical data mapping tool in place to automate the process of copying CSV data to a database.
+Think about how much time your organization will save when a simple, graphical database mapping tool which in place to automate the process of copying CSV data to a database.
 That’s what a database mapping solution can do for businesses.

 How is Data Mapping Done?
 Data Mapping Examples in Action

 Depending on the number, schema, and primary keys, and foreign keys of the relational databases data sources, database mapping can have a varying degree of complexity.
-For instance, in the following example, data from three different database tables are joined and mapped to an Excel destination.
+For instance, in the following example of database mapping, data from three different database tables are joined and mapped to an Excel destination.

 Mapping documents in ETL: The image shows the ETL mapping feature of Astera Centerprise data integrator in action

-Data mapping is used to accomplish a range of data integration and transformation tasks depending on the data management needs of an enterprise and the capabilities of data conversion mapping software it uses.
+Database mapping is used to accomplish a range of data integration and transformation tasks depending on the data management needs of an enterprise and the capabilities of the data conversion mapping software it uses.
 Some common known use cases of mapping business data include database schema mapping for pre-integration, data cleansing from disparate data stores, and data conversion from legacy systems.

-Before starting a data mapping process, data mapping teams need to make sure that they have all the information available from all stakeholders involved.
-If there is any sensitive information that should be mapped separately, it should be informed to the data mapping team prior to the start of the process.
+Before starting the data mapping process, data mapping teams need to make sure that they have all the information available from all stakeholders involved.
+If any sensitive information should be mapped separately, it should be informed to the data mapping team prior to the start of the process.
 In most cases, data quality checks will be added to the data map to minimize the risk of data leak or access control sabotage.